ahv1373/CARLA_tutorial/README.md

 A2-FAMILYNAME-STUDENTNUMBER
 ```

-The deadline to deliver the assignment is
+The deadline to deliver the assignment is 10-June-2023.

-20-May-2023.
+## Assignment #3
+Generate an image dataset from the CARLA simulator containing samples from different weather conditions including day,
+night, rain, and fog.
+Train a deep convolutional neural network to classify the images based on the weather conditions.

+Evaluate the trained model on the test set utilizing relevant criteria in the classification task
+and form the confusion matrix.

+The due date is 20-June-2023.